 This relationship will bring to the surface all of our insecurities.
 We can’t begin to heal these dysfunctional patterns until we know they are there.
 The wrecking ball soulmate shines the light on them as a gift to us so that we can begin to heal and move forward.

 This connection feels as though we’ve been ripped wide open.
 We may feel raw and uneasy after it’s had its way with us.
 But, by shining a light on places we need to grow and heal, this relationship has the potential to bring deep healing – after it’s over!

 Here, I am thinking of Cindy and Dean from Blue Valentine.

-When we cross over into intimate love without the enduring love and security of a deeper connection, we are in for a tumultuous experience in lover soulmate territory.
+When we cross over into intimate love without the enduring love and security of a deeper connection, we are in for a tumultuous experience in the lover-soulmate territory.
 The intimate component can bring out a more profound layer of emotional angst.

+Although there may be extended periods of happiness, this relationship won’t last.
 There may be a lot of highs, but there will also be lows.
-Although there may be extended periods of happiness, this relationship won’t last.
-Through this relationship, we learn important lessons that will be meaningful down the road.
+Through this romantic love relationship, we learn important lessons that will be meaningful down the road.

 I’m thinking of Brooke and Gary from The Break-up.

 6. Our Twin Flame Soulmate will teach us lessons, but the connection is blissful and eternal.

 According to Greek mythology, humans were created with four arms, four legs, and two faces.
 Zeus split them into two parts, fearing their power, condemning them to spend their lives searching for their other halves.

 The key to finding your twin soul, according to the experts, is experience: you are at a point where you are willing to do the work necessary to begin to attract this mystical other.
 This work is courageous and bold.